Integrated Hydropyrolysis and Hydroconversion

 IH² technology integration is flexible and accommodates operations ranging from paper mills and ethanol plants to recycling operations and hydrocarbon refineries.

 The IH² process has four primary elements.
 The first is biomass conditioning, sizing and drying waste to moisture.
 The second element involves hydrodeoxygenation of the biomass to produce a raw hydrocarbon product.
 This serves both to remove oxygen and remove highly reactive and corrosive components to provide a stable hydrocarbon product.
-The third element is a fixed-bed hydrotreater, which uses other proprietary Shell to polish the first-stage product and transform it into a finished hydrocarbon fuel or blend stock.
+The third element is a fixed-bed hydrotreater, which uses other proprietary Shell technologies to polish the first-stage product and transform it into a finished hydrocarbon fuel or blend stock.
 The fourth element is a Hydrogen Manufacturing Unit (HMU), which converts light gases generated in the first-stage to renewable hydrogen.

 The individual elements are all commercial, which minimises design risk and allows for rapid implementation of the IH² technology.